MICHEL’S LAST STAND…..UP!

 On a more general level this could be a response to the changing nature of the times (previously outlined) with the general ambience around all of us becoming more and more ominous like as if everything was lost as a counter revolution within the counter revolution unfolded over the last few years.
 It was as if all of us started clutching at straws.
 Michel even emailed me a few poignant, desperate lines he found written by Moishe Postone just before the latter died in March 2018 suggesting that all could finally be lost regarding humanity’s long hoped for Drunken Boat voyage towards social emancipation, while at the same time offering some bleak glimmer that the present day monetizing of everything - which somehow - may intimate that money is so emphasised precisely because it is on the brink of its own demise.
 Ah, hope……

 Further on a general level, the more liberating days of Occupy in 2011 (inseparable from the Arab Spring) had become merely a distance memory, a movement that was distantly influenced by the situationists via American Adbusters, itself a weakened off-spring of its progenitor.
 And today we have the triumph of Dumb and Dumber like never before; a loss of all relevant knowledge re the abandonment of the physical book – and worse still - as if the likes of the Situationists and the Value-ists never existed.
 It’s an ambience ably assisted by a more or less vacated internet second life whereby everyone is under 24/7 surveillance stuck in a mindset of “watchers, watching watched”.
 Inevitably Michel was acutely aware of this plus the growing menace of a new fascism, admittedly of a more modern disposition – more subtle and less crude but probably more deadly (e.g. the omnipotence of climate collapse deniers in their ranks) - as contradictory, unlikely political blocs emerge and flourish.
-He would email me in a kind of state of scared, bewildered horror as a frightening La Liga from the former workers ‘communist’ red belt in northern Italy coalesced with a previously subversive, comically inclined Five Star ‘performance’ movement.
+He would email me in a kind of state of scared, bewildered horror as a frightening La Lega from the former workers ‘communist’ red belt in northern Italy coalesced with a previously subversive, comically inclined Five Star ‘performance’ movement.
 This unlikely duo had managed to conjoin at the level of the state apparatus attempting to run Italy in a less neo-liberal way trying to recreate the paradigms of a neo-Keynesianism (i.e. proposing a Universal Basic Income).
-Michel pointed out how individuals with situationist inclinations joined in always to be out flanked by the growing cunning power of La Liga’a new fascism.
+Michel pointed out how individuals with situationist inclinations joined in always to be out flanked by the growing cunning power of La Lega’a new fascism.
 Michel’s understandable paranoia and ego danced in tandem the more the system utterly marginalised its potential gravediggers [like Mich’ and ourselves plus other friends] so much so that today it regards us as irrelevant having absolutely no influence whatsoever.
 It could even be said these (we!) former protagonists of the real negation of existing contradictions are utterly without importance.
 So perhaps as far as the state is concerned, there’s no point in keeping an eye on any of us?
 Yet Michel felt after 2015, (perhaps also affected yet again by his inflated ego), that he daily was on the brink of immanent arrest.
 He even said to me that The Guardian might arrest him for what he had to say on Heathcote Williams regarding his reappraisal when the guy died in 2017.
 OTT again?
 Most certainly but who can say what was going on inside Mich’s psyche?
 Maybe this was the bottom line and why he persistently looked for aliases.
 Simply the pain was too great (???) scared perhaps of the phantom, Orwell-inspired real knock on the door of a reconstructed, now somewhat global SS militia minus perhaps the militaristic uniform; arrested for nothing at all other than he existed?????

 Just before Mich’ kicked the proverbial bucket; the gilet-jaune (yellow vest) movement erupted in France.
 There it suddenly WAS in October 2018 outdoors in nowhere land packed with nowhere people.
 Beyond the initial demand to get rid of PM Macron’s new fuel tax there was an immediate atmosphere with something like the lid off the id calling into question the existence of the super-ego, neither traditionally left, right nor centre.
 Rapidly over mere weeks the movement became more enlightened yet burdened with occasional hideous fringes fuelled by both hope and despair, so much so that it seemed to be bursting out onto a terrain of hopefully amazing horizons even if still throttled by something of the barbaric.
 Let’s face it; the untrammelled id is not a pretty place but this was more a situation of hardly containable frothing tourette’s-like amoral mouthings!
 What we are experiencing is a movement from below containing the echoes of a contemporary Lautreamont illustrated by a slogan on a nondescript French wall which said, “AS BEAUTIFUL AS AN IMPURE REVOLUTION” superseding those original words by Lautreamont evoking a strange and exciting displacement, “as beautiful as the chance encounter of a sewing machine and an umbrella on a operating table” that became a lynchpin of the Surrealist movement nigh on a century previously.
 True the latter insight was more or less initially press-ganged back over into art.
 However, for the last few decades such imaginings have increasingly broken free and with the gilet-jaune are again spreading out over into a possible radical upheaval of everyday life prelude perhaps to a ferment that might still precede the overthrow of the capitalist mode of production and the fetishism of commodities, etc., slip-sliding horizontally across borders worldwide with no leaders and led.
 A grandiose project indeed but let’s not be over hasty as THESE ARE STILL EARLY DAYS.